nuksimon/lnkr/README.md

 uses the Mediawiki API.
 written in java script and html.

-LnkLnkr.com runs off of the Lnkr library, which is licenced under GPL.
+The Lnkr library (developed for lnklnkr.com) is licenced under GPL.
 To obtain a copy of the licence visit http://www.gnu.org/licenses/